-I recently wrote a short story for Torquere Press in response to their call for submissions for “INK”–an anthology of tattoo-based stories.
+I recently wrote a short story in response to a publisher’s call for submissions for “INK”–an anthology of tattoo-based stories.
 Of course, since most of my fiction has centered on fifth-century Ireland and other celtic locales, I thought right away about the Picts.

 While reading about those mysterious people, I found out a few interesting bits that I’d like to share with my readers.